20 Jan Can You Vinyl Wrap Anything?

 Extremely Hot or Cold Surfaces

 Vinyl is very durable and can last for years outdoors.
 However, vinyl does not react well to extreme temperatures during installation.
-Although some heat is used to install the vinyl, it can become too soft to stick properly in high heat, while extreme cold can make it brittle.
+Although installing the vinyl involves the use of some heat, it can become too soft to stick properly in high heat, while extreme cold can make it brittle.
 But you can still vinyl wrap objects like refrigerators and beverage cooler displays as long as they don’t have complex curves.

 Custom Vinyl Wraps in Tempe, Arizona